Changed t-p-s numeric UID breaks persistence.conf access rights check

 user::rwx user:tails-persistence-setup:rwx group::rwx mask::rwx other::r-x

 That can be achieved with the following commands as root:

 setfacl -x user:htp setfacl -m user:tails-persistence-setup:rwx

-#8 Updated by intrigeri about 5 years ago
+#8 Updated by intrigeri over 5 years ago

 To manually fix that under 1.1~beta1, in addition to copying the content of the

 .insecure-disabled files, one shoud also change the ACLs of

 ... and then you'll have to do the opposite change when upgrading to a newer beta, or to 1.1 final.